 How long do summer camps go for?
-The Gateway Region YMCA camp programs run weekly from May 29 to Aug.
-10 across 22 locations in Missouri and Illinois.
-A few branches begin camp sessions on May 21.
-Some camps offer full-day programs or half-day programs, and camps are available for ages 3 to 17, depending on location.
+The Gateway Region YMCA day camp programs run weekly during the summer months, across 22 locations in Missouri and Illinois.

 With more than 5,000 acres of forest, caves and streams to explore, and with numerous activities from canoeing to horseback riding, kids with all kinds of interests will fall in love with the great outdoors at Camp Lakewood.